xiaolai/regular-investing-in-box/docs/en/README.md

 ### 2.2 Value Investing and Trend Investing

-When people talk about **Value investing** and **Trend investing**, they often mistakenly see them as opposites.
-In fact, they are only opposites when views from a short-term perspective.
+When people talk about **value investing** and **trend investing**, they often mistakenly see them as opposites.
+In fact, they are only opposites when viewed from a short-term perspective.

-However, for regular investors, who always view things from a long-term perspective, value investing and trend investing are not opposites.
-In the long term, which is to say after two full market cycles, value investments will show a trend of compound growth, and investments that trend upward in over the long term will certainly be valuable.
-A simple change in perspective can cause the relationship between to terms to be completely opposite!
+For regular investors, however, who always view things from a long-term perspective, value investing and trend investing are not opposites.
+In the long term, which is to say after two full market cycles, value investments will show a trend of compound growth, and investments that trend upward over the long term will also certainly be valuable.
+A simple change in perspective can cause the relationship between two terms to be completely opposite!

 I often say the following: